Abdo-hasen/PHP_Restaurant/README.md

 # Restaurant Management System

-Welcome to the **Resto** a **Restaurant Management System**, a comprehensive web-based solution designed to streamline restaurant operations.
+Welcome to **Resto** a **Restaurant Management System**, a comprehensive web-based solution designed to streamline restaurant operations.

 ---